scottcolfer/scottcolfer.github.io/_posts/2019-04-08- balancing-a-digital-portfolio-using-time.md

 ![prioritisation quadrant](/assets/prioritisation-quadrant.png)

-Our portfolio requires four activities to happen concurrently if our software is to remain evergreen and not become what's commonly known as 'legacy system':
+Our portfolio requires four activities to happen concurrently within exploitation phase/horizon 1 if our software is to remain evergreen and not become what's commonly known as 'legacy system':

 - new features (responding to new insights or changing user needs)
 - improved support (software is only valuable if it's used; our support model makes sure it's used)